 See also Open Research Online for further details of Marion Bowman’s research publications.

 Since joining The Open University I have contributed to the production and presentation of AA100 The Arts Past and Present, A151 Making sense of things: an introduction to material culture, A217 Introducing Religion, AD317 Religion Today: Tradition, Modernity and Change, AA300 Europe: Culture and Identities in a Contested Continent, AD281 Understanding Global Heritage, and A332 Why is Religion Controversial?
-Currently I am working on units entitled ‘Pilgrimage‘ and ‘What does religion sound like?’ for A227, Exploring religion: places, practices, texts and experiences, and I am working on a Material Christianity unit for A111 Discovering the Arts and Humanities.
+I produced units entitled ‘Pilgrimage: Routes with Roots'‘ and ‘What does religion sound like?’ for A227, Exploring religion: places, practices, texts and experiences, and I am working on a Material Christianity unit for A111 Discovering the Arts and Humanities.

-My research interests in Glastonbury, vernacular religion, material religion, airport chapels, Celtic spirituality, methodology and religion in Newfoundland have been reflected in many of these units.
+My research interests in Glastonbury, vernacular religion, material religion, airport chapels, Celtic spirituality, methodology, religion in Newfoundland and pilgrimage have been reflected in many of these units.

 I co-chaired the MA Religious Studies in production, and for the duration of the MA presentation.

 I currently co-supervise 3 PhD students at The Open Univeristy, and have seen 11 PhD candidates through to successful completion.
 I have been external examiner for 28 PhD theses at universities in the UK, USA, Ireland, Australia, Estonia and Germany.

 2016-2018: University of Oslo, Norway.
 Professor II (20%), Department of Culture Studies and Oriental Languages.

 2010 -2015 - International Scientific Advisory Board Member, Post-secular culture and a changing religious landscape in Finland project, Abo Akademi, Finland